-Note: Each degree and certificate program contains required general education courses.
+Note: Each degree and certificate program are comprised of required general education courses.
 Students must select general education courses from the approved courses listed in the General Education Courses and Designations (refer to the college catalog) and posted in the semester schedule of courses.